aws/jsii/gh-pages/content/specification/2-type-system.md

 In the case of `object` being passed though `any`, the value may be serialized by [Value] only if the value being passed does not have any method or dynamic accessor.
 Otherwise, it must be passed by [Reference] instead.

-> :warning: The serialization behavior around `undefined` values is affected by the `optional` attribute of the declared
+!!! danger
-> type.
-As discussed earlier, the `any` type is implicitly `optional`; but all other types' serialization process will
+    The serialization behavior around `undefined` values is affected by the `optional` attribute of the declared type.
-> only allow serialization of `undefined` if they were declared `optional`.
+    As discussed earlier, the `any` type is implicitly `optional`; but all other types' serialization process will only allow serialization of `undefined` if they were declared `optional`.

 ### Array Serialization